Data manipulation, transformation and visualisation

 3.3 Setting the working directory

 Before we start any analysis, ensure to set the path to the directory where we are working.
-We can easily do that with setwd().
-Please replace in the following line the path to the folder where you have placed this file -and where the data folder lives.
+We can easily do that with setwd()

 #setwd('../data/sar.csv')